A guide to overseeding and transition turf.

 Commercial seed all comes with a seed certificate showing germination percentage, weed seed content, etc.

-This is the percent by weight of each seed component in a mixture as expressed on the seed analysis tag or label.
+This is the percent by weight of each seed component in a mixture as expressed on the seed analysis tag.
 Purity is not necessarily an indication of “seed quality” but rather is a measure of “seed quantity.”
 It is important to recognize that not all pure seed is capable of growth and surviving to maturity.

 Germination is expressed on the seed label as the percentage of pure seed that is capable of growth.
 This value is determined in near “ideal conditions” in terms of temperature and moisture for germination compared to typical field conditions.
 Germination declines with the age of the seed and therefore seed older than 9 months to 1 year may be less viable than fresh seed.
 Only the freshest seed of the highest purity and germination should be purchased.